arun-gupta/sqlite-mcp-server/README.md

 export DEBUG=1
 ```

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

-## Support

-For issues and questions:

-1. Check the troubleshooting section
-2. Review the example messages in `examples/mcp-messages.md`
-3. Open an issue on the repository

-## Changelog

-### Version 1.0.0
-- Initial release
-- Basic SQLite operations (CRUD)
-- MCP protocol implementation
-- Docker support
-- Comprehensive logging
-- Security features